 Remember, though, you couldn’t distinguish the ant that found the watermelon from any other ant, except for the fact that he stepped out of the single file line and in to greatness.

-Like my friend, Eric, who decided around age 40 that he was going to start a denim company, in Detroit of all places, because he loved jeans!
-Eric broke the rule that you have to be a 20-something to be a fashion entrepreneur; and he taught me that even the most brokenhearted cities still have a heartbeat.
+Like my friend, Eric, who decided around age 40 he was going to start a denim company – in Detroit of all places – because he loved jeans!
+Eric taught me it’s never too late to pursue your dreams, and he taught me that even the most brokenhearted cities still have a heartbeat.

-Or my friends, Tom and Cait, who showed me that the world is truly my backyard, my playplace.
+Or my friends, Tom and Cait, who showed me that the world is truly my backyard, my play-place.
 They left behind the lie that a 9-5 job and owning a home filled with stuff was the key to happiness.
-They quit their day-jobs, sold all of their possessions and have been traveling America in a fifth-wheel RV, already seeing more in a few months than many of us see in a lifetime.
+They have been traveling and working across America in a fifth-wheel RV, seeing more in a few months than many of us see in a lifetime.

 Or like my pastor friend, Scott, who actually practices what he preaches.
-Usually, you only hear about people like Scott – people who are passionate about helping the poor and then actually go out and help the poor.
 Most of us are passionate about the poor in so much as we have a little extra money in our bank accounts to give to charity.
 Scott and his family give their entire lives.
 They refused to buy-in to the lie that comfort trumps risk.
 They left their comfortable suburban lives; now, they live and move and breath with and for the poor in Nicaragua.

 What single file line are you in and how long are you going to stay there?
 What broken rules need fixing?
 What is going to be your act of ordinary human greatness?
 How are you going to start living?